Introduction

 While C-betting can be effective, it is not a strategy to use blindly.
 Here are factors to consider:

-Dry boards (for example - K-7-2 rainbow) are ideal for C-bets because they are less likely to connect with your opponent’s hand.
+Dry boards (K-7-2 rainbow) are ideal for C-bets because they are less likely to connect with your opponent’s hand.
 Wet boards (for example - J-T-9 with two suits) are more dangerous, as they may have hit a wider range of hands.

 Number of Opponents

 C-bets are more effective in heads-up situations or against a single opponent.
-The more opponents in the hand, the less likely it is that everyone missed the flop, making a C-bet riskier.
+The more opponents in the hand, the less likely everyone missed the flop, making a C-bet riskier.

 Position